 What to look for

-Other warning signs include behaviours such as giving away possessions, reckless behaviour, substance abuse, talking more about death and suicide.
+Other warning signs include behaviors such as giving away possessions, reckless behavior, substance abuse, talking more about death and suicide.

 What to say